uxdxdev/uxdxdev.github.io/content/blog/bowhead-react-plugin-system/index.md

 ![Stripe Customer Portal](./images/stripe-customer-portal.png)
 _Stripe subscription management portal_

-If a user clicks this `Manage subscription` button they are re-directed to a hosted Stipe customer portal where they can upgrade or cancel their subscription.
+If a user clicks this `Manage subscription` button they are re-directed to a hosted Stripe customer portal where they can upgrade or cancel their subscription.
 Any changes here are reflected in updates to the Bowhead database which will update the UI.

 ## Challenges